stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

 ---

 > NOTE at the time of writing, several of the features/components mentioned in this post are in preview, but will hopefully hit GA soon.
 As with all preview bits there can be rough edges so follow these steps at your own discretion!

+> UPDATE (2020-04-08): With the [1.44 release](https://code.visualstudio.com/updates/v1_44) of Visual Studio Code (and the corresponding [Remote Containers release](https://github.com/microsoft/vscode-docs/blob/master/remote-release-notes/v1_44.md)), the Insiders release is no longer needed as the .
+I have updated the post to reflect this (update made in vscode devcontainer on stable release 😁).

 ## Introduction